-Fort McMurray First Aid is one of the best training service providers and St Mark James training affiliates in Alberta.
+Fort McMurray First Aid is one of the best training service providers for first aid courses and St Mark James training affiliates in Alberta.
 Classes are held throughout the week, evenings and weekends included for popular classes.
 The Fort McMurray First Aid website has a complete list of available classes, rates, and schedules, as well as an on-line registration form.
 Choose a class and enrol today!

 Fort McMurray First Aid